martibosch/swisslandstats-geopy/README.md

 ```
 ![landstats-vaud](examples/landstats_vaud.png)

 See the [swisslandstats-notebooks](https://github.com/martibosch/swisslandstats-notebooks) repository for a more thorough overview.
+Examples of applications of the library in the academic literature include:

+* The assessment of the carbon sequestration for the canton of Vaud (see [the dedicated GitHub repository](https://github.com/martibosch/carbon-sequestration-vaud) with the materials necessary to reproduce the results)
+* The evaluation of the spatio-temporal patterns of LULC change in the urban agglomerations of Zurich, Bern and Lausanne (see [the dedicated GitHub repository](https://github.com/martibosch/swiss-urbanization) with the materials necessary to reproduce the results).

 ## Installation